Computer Algebra and Material Design: Symmetry in C

 The two conjugacy classes (of the second and of the third) are interchanged with each other, while the other classes are unchanged.
 This causes the exchange of the character values and that of the two irreducible representation (of No.2 and No.3).
 Let us verify this.
 The image of the automorphism on the elements of the conjugacy class 2 is computed and sorted as

 The sorted list of the conjugacy class 3 is:

-These two list are identical.
+These two lists are identical.
 As the automorphism AUALL.1 has the order 2, the conjugacy classes 2 and 3, or the irreducible representation (of No.2 and No.3), are interchanged with each other by this automorphism.

-As the each element of the group A5 has a correspondence with one of vertex of the C$_{60}$ molecule, this automorphism can be interpreted as a geometrical operation, that of the replacement of vertex.
+As the each element of the group A5 has a correspondence with one of the vertexes of the C$_{60}$ molecule, this automorphism can be interpreted as a geometrical operation, that of the replacement of vertex.
 But this replacement of atoms does not conserve the bonding structure between nearest neighbors.
 This means that this replacement of atoms is not the symmetry operation on the C$_{60}$.